cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

   permission control to promote cooperation and information sharing among all parties.

-*  Conflict Detection and Resolution: Identify and address conflicts including user intents, access control policies, or multiple applications interacting within the digtial twin netowrk system.
+*  Conflict Detection and Resolution: Identify and address conflicts, including user intents, access control policies, or multiple applications interacting within the digtial twin network system.
-  Conflict detection and resolution techniques may use various mechanisms, such as rule-based policies, role-based access control, or dynamic conflict resolution algorithms (e.g.
+  Conflict detection and resolution techniques may use various mechanisms, such as rule-based policies, role-based access control, or dynamic conflict resolution algorithms (e.g. {Pradeep2022}} and {{Zheng2022}}).
-  {{Pradeep2022}} and {{Zheng2022}}).

 *  Energy-Efficient Twinning: Focus on energy efficiency in digital twin network system.
-It includes monitoring and optimizing the energy consumption of both network equipment and digital twin system operation, reducing the energy expenditure of network operation, and achieving the goal of green network.
+It includes monitoring and optimizing the energy consumption of both network equipment and digital twin system operation, reducing the energy expenditure of network operation, and achieving the goal of a green (energy efficient) network.

 # Interaction with Intent-Based Networking (IBN)